 Hit the target?
 Then, expand autonomous testing across more areas of the QA process.
 Here is where you can continue:

-The step-by-step approach minimizes risks and ensures that team members have the chance to adapt to novelties.
+The step-by-step approach minimizes risks and ensures that team members have the chance to adapt to novelties, while scaling the benefits of AI automation testing across the QA cycle.

 Integrate with existing tools and processes

-There are no QA automation strategies without changes and advancements.
+There are no QA automation strategies without changes and advancements, and AI in QA automation is becoming the standard for modern engineering teams.
 In return, any tech improvements require new ways of co-existing with the previous approaches.
 Your old tools should work smoothly with the new ones.
 So, when you’re implementing an AI testing tool, ensure to connect it with:

 As well, ensure robust APIs or pre-built connectors exist between your testing tool and these systems to avoid data silos.